 After re-entering Tech following a separation of at least three years, a student may request academic clemency at the Office of the Registrar.
 The student must specify the term or consecutive terms for which academic clemency is desired.
 The period of separation may be waived in the case of impending graduation.
 Academic clemency may be granted only one time and is irreversible.
 If the request is approved, Academic Clemency will cover all credits earned during the term or terms for which academic clemency is requested.
 The student’s complete record will remain on the transcript with the added notation of “academic clemency granted” and the effective date.

 Academic clemency does not restore eligibility for student financial aid, scholarships or athletic eligibility.

-Undergraduate students whose grade point at the end of each semester is 3.50 or better, based on a minimum of 12 semester hours of work, will be placed on the Dean’s List for outstanding scholarship.
+Undergraduate students whose term grade point at the end of the fall or spring semester is 3.50 or better, based on a minimum of 12 earned semester credit hours of undergraduate work, will be placed on the Dean’s List for outstanding scholarship.
 Recognition will be accorded these students through appropriate news media.

 The Family Educational Rights and Privacy Act (FERPA) afford eligible students certain rights with respect to their education records.
 (An "eligible student" under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution.)
 These rights include:

 The right to inspect and review the student's education records within 45 days after the day Arkansas Tech University receives a request for access.
 A student should submit to the registrar, dean, head of the academic department, or other appropriate official, a written request that identifies the record(s) the student wishes to inspect.
 The school official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the school official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.